 - Boston Conservatory will continue to decolonize our curriculum through academic innovation work and curriculum redesign across all three divisions.

 - Boston Conservatory will allocate all philanthropic gifts given in 2020–2021 to the Executive Director's Momentum Fund to these diversity efforts.

 - Boston Conservatory will diversify our performance programming to ensure that Black artists and underrepresented voices are elevated and celebrated.

 - Boston Conservatory will partner with the Center for Diversity, Equity, and Inclusion to better promote and utilize the resources, expertise, and services available to the Berklee community.

 - Boston Conservatory will provide opportunities and create space for our Black students, faculty, staff, and alumni to share thoughts, ideas, and reflections about this moment and how we can do better going forward.
-We will also empower initiatives and efforts that build community and support systems for our Black students, such as Berklee Summer Initiative and the Black Student Alliance.
+We will also empower initiatives and efforts that build community and support systems for our Black students, such as Black Scholars Initiative and the Black Student Alliance.